jsabo/local-k8s/README.md

 # Local Clusters for Kubernetes Testing

-## Creating Talos in Docker Kubernetes clusters
+## Create Talos in Docker Kubernetes clusters

 ### Install the Talos CLI